Deon Fourie

-Deon André Fourie (born 25 September 1986) is a South African rugby union footballer who plays for Western Province in the South African Provincial Currie Cup competition.
+Deon André Fourie (born 25 September 1986) is a South African professional rugby union player who plays for Western Province in the South African Provincial Currie Cup competition and for the Stormers in the United Rugby Championship.
 His regular playing positions are Hooker and Loose forward.
+He is known for his work rate and power at the rucks.
+He made history as the oldest Springbok debutant and became part of the squad that won the 2023 Rugby World Cup in France, playing 76 minutes in the final, which South Africa won.

 Fourie previously played for the Western Province provincial team and the Stormers Super Rugby team.
 Fourie captained Western Province to Currie Cup champions in 2012.
 He represented South Africa at 7s level internationally in 2007.

+Fourie’s natural athletic ability was evident from a young age where he won two South African gymnastics titles while under the tutelage of his mother, Jeanette Fourie.
+He has attributed this early gymnastics training as one of the reasons he has been so successful as a fetcher in rugby union.